usmansbk/blog-draft/markdowns/redux.md

   console.log(store.getState());
 ```

 That's exactly what we did after dispatching `ADD_TODO` action.
-What happens when we dispach a `TOGGLE_TODO` or later dispatch book actions?
+What happens when we dispach a `TOGGLE_TODO` action or later dispatch book actions?

 We're basically repeating ourselves.